xgirma/udemy-React-TheCompleteGuide/section-2/README.md

 _anotherPerson_ have the same value as the first _person_ but it will not actually have copied the value of the person object.
 Instead, _anotherPerson_ store a pointer to the _person_ object in memory.

 The same apply for arrays.
+Can you see the problem here?
+When we change new-object, we also automatically change the old-object.
+Vise-versa.
+This is because they both refer to the same object in memory.
+In most cases this is unwanted behaviour and bad practice.

 This is important in React.